Religion in Slovenia: Protestantism

 Protestantism is tightly-knit with the history of Slovenians, with the Slovenian language having been established in the Reformation.
 Primož Trubar was a leading early Slovenian author and a Protestant reformer.
 He contributed to the development of the Slovenian language and Slovenian culture.

 The Reformation flourished in the 16th century, accounting for the vast majority of cultural development in Slovenian.
 Lutheranism was the most popular Protestant denomination among Slovenians, with minorities, most notably Calvinism.

 Protestantism among Slovenians was aggressively attempted to be wiped out by the Habsburgs with the Counter-Reformation.
 The Counter-Reformation was heavily deployed to the majority of Slovenian-speaking territory.
 Means used involved murder, extradition, book-burning and a general ban of the Slovenian language.
 Excluded were eastern regions (such as Prekmurje), ruled by Hungarian nobility, often Calvinist.
 Historically, Hungarians had taken up Lutheranism first, before gradually switching to Calvinism.
 They did not have a policy of extinguishing Lutheranism.

 Protestantism among Slovenians survived the Counter-Reformation scattered.
 Protestantism is a minority group of Christian denominations in the Republic of Slovenia today.
 The largest community of Protestant Slovenians lives in the Prekmurje region, most of them are Lutheran.

 Eastern Orthodoxy

 Eastern Orthodoxy maintains a significant presence in the country and is practised in majority by Slovenians of Serbian heritage.
 Eastern Orthodox Christians in Slovenia are under ecclesiastical jurisdiction of the Serbian Orthodox Metropolitanate of Zagreb and Ljubljana.

+Orthodoxy in Slovenian lands has historically been closely associated with the local Serbian community (particularly community in White Carniola).
+The first recorded encounters with Orthodoxy in Slovenia occurred during the rule of the Counts of Celje.
+In 1434, Count Ulrich II of Celje married Katarina Branković, daughter of the Serbian Despot Đurađ Branković, who brought Orthodox priests to serve at the Celje court.
+Orthodox Serbs (Rascians) also arrived in Celje’s territories as soldiers.

+During the 15th and 16th centuries, waves of Orthodox migrants, mostly Vlachs fleeing the Ottoman Empire conquests, settled in what is today Slovenia.
+While some assimilated into the local population, others remained in the White Carniola region, establishing seven Serbian Uskok settlements, some of which have maintained a continuous Orthodox presence to the present day.

+The region formed part of the Military Frontier, where Orthodox soldiers were granted land and religious freedom in return for military service.
+Following the abolition of the Military Frontier in 1881, three of these villages (Marindol, Milići and Paunovići) became part of the Kingdom of Croatia-Slavonia and later the Sava Banovina in the Kingdom of Yugoslavia.
+During World War II in Yugoslavia, these villages fell under Italian-occupied Slovenia, but after the war, they were transferred back to the People’s Republic of Croatia.
+In 1952, the local population voted to re-join the People’s Republic of Slovenia.